-Compiling librte_pmd_mlx4 causes DPDK to be linked against libibverbs.
+Compiling librte pmd mlx4 causes DPDK to be linked against libibverbs.

-5.4.2 Features and limitations
+5.5.2 Features and limitations

-- RSS, also known as RCA, is supported.
+• RSS, also known as RCA, is supported.
 In this mode the number of configured RX queues must be a power of two.

-- VLAN filtering is supported.

-- · Link state information is provided.

-- · Promiscuous mode is supported.

-- · All multicast mode is supported.

-- Multiple MAC addresses (unicast, multicast) can be configured.

-- Scattered packets are supported for TX and RX.

-- RSS hash key cannot be modified.

-- Hardware counters are not implemented (they are software counters).

-- Checksum offloads are not supported yet.
+- · VLAN filtering is supported. - · Link state information is provided. - · Promiscuous mode is supported. - · All multicast mode is supported. - Multiple MAC addresses (unicast, multicast) can be configured. - · Scattered packets are supported for TX and RX. - Inner L3/L4 (IP, TCP and UDP) TX/RX checksum offloading and validation. - Outer L3 (IP) TX/RX checksum offloading and validation for VXLAN frames. - RSS hash key cannot be modified. - Hardware counters are not implemented (they are software counters).

-5.4.3 Configuration
+5.5.3 Configuration